 Should you be paying for long-term care insurance?
 If yes, what’s the best policy for you?
-We often help clients answer these questions.
-Comparing policies head-on requires cutting through the hype and confusing/misleading information, and asking very targeted questions.
+We often help clients answer these questions, which are especially relevant in 2021 in Washington State, as the state is about to launch a new payroll tax on workers of all ages without long-term care insurance.
+Comparing long-term policies head-on requires cutting through the hype and confusing/misleading information, and asking very targeted questions.
 Following is a checklist excerpted from our guide to buying long-term care insurance.

 Get These Answered When Comparing Policies

 #1.
 Will all the services I’m likely to ever need be covered?

 ***Does the policy cover all the different types of care: skilled nursing; custodial care; and home health care?

 #2.
 Is the policy renewable, regardless of my age or physical/mental condition?

 #3.
 When do I qualify for benefits — what events will trigger the payouts?

 ***Does the policy limit benefits because of any pre-existing conditions?